Windhoek High School

 Windhoek High School (WHS) is a secondary school in Windhoek, the capital of Namibia.
 Popularly known as ‘’The Blue School’’, it was founded on 5 February 1917, making it one of the oldest existing schools in the country.
 Currently, WHS is rated among the top 100 schools in Africa.

-Headteacher
+Headteachers

-The current headteacher of Windhoek high school is Mrs Heloise Steyn (Acting).
-The previous headmaster Dinette de Beer for 2 years and before her it was Mr Willem Hendrik Engels (known as Hawie).
+The current headteacher of Windhoek High School is Heloise Steyn (Acting).
+The previous headmaster Dinette de Beer for 2 years and before her it was Willem Hendrik Engels (known as Hawie).
 Engels was born on 27 December 1962 in Gobabis.
 Together with his two younger sisters he was raised in Gobabis by his parents.
 During his school years at Wennie du Plessis, he was not only head boy, but also excelled on the sports field, especially in athletics and rugby.

 History

 On 5 February 1917, Windhoek High School opened, and made history as South West Africa's first secondary school, with English as main medium of teaching.
 The first principal is Mr WJG Anderson with seven grade nine learners.
 In 1919 the school badge and motto was established.
 In 1921 the first four matrix learners wrote the National Examination.
 The school uniform first came into use in 1923, that year the school relocated from Robert Mugabe Street to its current location.
 In 1932 the school adopted Afrikaans and becomes a dual-medium school.

 In 1935 WHS was the only tri-medium school in Southern Africa, offering classes in English, Afrikaans and German.
 In 1938. the school hall was completed.
 In 1952 the school anthem was used for the first time.
 In 1961, for the first time, more than 1100 learners were registered at WHS.
 In 1962 the main medium of instruction was Afrikaans.
 In 1974 the new school hall and laboratories were inaugurated.
 In 1991, Namibia gained independence with a reintroduction of English as medium of instruction in all classes.